 Dental implants are used as a way of replacing missing teeth.
 Implants work by using a titanium metal framework to support prosthetic replacement teeth.
 This sturdy framework can securely support dental crowns, bridges or entire dentures so they will not fall out when talking or eating.
 Since dental implants provide the same function as natural tooth roots, they allow the replacement teeth to feel exactly like healthy, natural teeth.

-At Cambridge Dental Group, our dental care experts offer support for three types of dental implants.
+At Cambridge Dental Group, our dental care experts offer support for two types of dental implants.
 These include endosteal implants and all-on-four implants.

 Used to replace a single tooth or multiple teeth, endosteal implants start with a titanium foundation that is inserted directly into a patient’s jawbone.
 Next, a supporting post is attached to the initial foundation.
 This supporting post is designed to secure a dental crown, bridge or denture.
 Since endosteal implants are secured inside the jawbone, they are very sturdy and do a great job of supporting prosthetic teeth.